threelittlemonkeys/lstm-crf-pytorch/word-classification/README.md

-# Part-of-Speech (POS) Tagging
+# Word classification

-This is a simple tutorial for POS tagging using the scripts here.
+This is a simple tutorial for sequence labelling tasks such as part-of-speech (POS) tagging and named entity recognition (NER).

-1. Modify the following settings in `parameters.py` for a sequence labelling task.
+1. Modify the following settings in `parameters.py`.

 ```
 UNIT = "word"